ravibak/AVD/IaC/README.md

 Here are the series of commands (once you copy the state files in a folder)

-I have used a Windows PC running PowerShell 7 Downloaded and extracted Terraform.
-Set the path in Environmental Variables.
+I have used a Windows PC running PowerShell 7
+Install Terraform.
+Download the configuration files from this repo to a local folder.
+Execute these commands.

 ```sh
 az login